clockworksspheres/wNp/src/docs/osNotes/windowsNotes/chocolateyAsUser.md

 For non-admin users to install software via Chocolatey without elevated privileges, the Chocolatey Agent Service must be installed and configured.
 This service runs under a local administrator account (by default, `ChocolateyLocalAdmin`) and handles package installations on behalf of non-admin users.
 To enable this, you can install the Chocolatey Agent and configure it with the following commands:

+**NOTE:** chocolatey-agent is only available with the business addition of chocolatey.

 ```
 choco install chocolatey-agent -y
 choco feature disable --name=showNonElevatedWarnings